MatrixAINetwork/go-matrix/README.md

 Building gman requires both a Go (version 1.7 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run your 'make gman' command

-You can also obtain our gman.exe from github ([https://github.com/MatrixAINetwork/GMAN_CLIENT](https://github.com/MatrixAINetwork/GMAN_CLIENT))
+You can also obtain our compiled gman from github [https://github.com/MatrixAINetwork/GMAN_CLIENT/tree/master/MAINNET/4.11](https://github.com/MatrixAINetwork/GMAN_CLIENT/tree/master/MAINNET/4.11)

 ### Starting up your member nodes (Linux & Mac) - for deposited users